 An affair can be anywhere from a sentimental affair all the way up to a physical affair.
 Emotional cheating is when you or your partner formulate an inappropriately intimate emotional attachment with someone other than your partner and that third person becomes your close friend, your soulmate.

 Gradually you share everything with that third person and you begin to fall in love with them.
 With emotional infidelity, it’s usually even a matter of time before it turns physical unless it’s ended.
-Then obvious a sexual affair is when there’s physical contact.
+Then obviously a physical affair is when there’s physical contact.

 All kinds of affairs are highly traumatic to relationships across the world.
 The number one thing that bends the foundation of security in a relationship is adultery, affair or cheating.
 No matter what language you talk, no matter what the colour of your skin, no matter what nationality or cultural background, infidelity swirls the foundation of marriages like nothing else.